jeffboody/libvkk/readme.md

-The engine object is created/destroyed automatically by the platform and is the main handle that the app uses to interface with the VKK library.
+The engine object is created/destroyed automatically by the platform and is the main handle that the app uses to interface with VKK.
 This interface includes functions to query the engine state and send commands to the platform.

 The vkk\_engine\_version() function allows the app to query the engine version.